Thompson Capper: First World War

-During the opening months of the war, Capper busied himself with organising the new division placed under his command; the work involved in this task meant that the division was not ready for action until October 1914.
-On 6 October 7th Division arrived at Zeebrugge just as the German forces began to push into that area as part of the "Race for the Sea".
+During the opening weeks of the war, Capper busied himself with organising the new division placed under his command; the work involved in this task meant that the division was not ready for action until October.
+On 6 October his 7th Division, comprising Harold Ruggles-Brise's 20th, Herbert Watts's 21st, and Sydney Lawford's 22nd infantry brigades and supporting elements, arrived at Zeebrugge just as the German forces began to push into that area as part of the "Race for the Sea".
 Initially forced back, Capper's division covered the Belgian withdrawal to the Yser and then held the line near the town of Ypres.
 For the next two months, the 7th Division was embroiled in bitter fighting at the First Battle of Ypres, when they were crucial in stopping the German advance but lost over 10,000 men.
 The Times later stated that "no one but Capper himself could, night after night, by the sheer force of his personality, have reconstituted from the shattered fragments of battalions a fighting line that could last through tomorrow".
-For the service he and his men provided during the battle, Capper was awarded a knighthood as a Knight Commander of the Order of St Michael and St George in early 1915.
+For the service he and his men provided during the battle, Capper was awarded a knighthood as a Knight Commander of the Order of St Michael and St George (KCMG) in early 1915.

-Remaining on the front lines during the winter of 1914–1915, Capper's men held the German advance and were given some respite in early 1915 with the arrival of territorial divisions.
+Remaining on the front lines during the winter of 1914–1915, Capper's men held the German advance and were given some respite in early 1915 with the arrival of Territorial Force (TF) units.
 It was during one of these rest periods that Capper was seriously wounded when in April 1915 he was struck in the shoulder by shrapnel from a "Jam-tin bomb" during a demonstration of improvised grenades being held behind the lines.
-He was temporarily replaced by General Gough and returned to England to convalesce, but was back with the 7th Division on 19 July 1915.
+He was temporarily replaced by Major General Hubert Gough and returned to England to convalesce, but was back with the 7th Division on 19 July 1915.